HERMES: KV Cache as Hierarchical Memory for Efficient Streaming Video Understanding: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies to evaluate the contributions of \hermes's components and hyperparameter choices, covering: (1) KV cache memory budget, (2) cross-layer memory smoothing and its hyperparameters, (3) position re-indexing strategies for streaming and offline datasets, and (4) summary tokens for long-term memory retention.
+We conduct ablation studies to evaluate the contributions of \hermes's components and hyperparameter choices, covering: (1) total memory budget, (2) layer-dependent memory budget (3) cross-layer memory smoothing and its hyperparameters, (4) position re-indexing strategies for streaming and offline datasets, (5) guidance prompts and (6) summary tokens for long-term memory retention.

-\paragraph{Memory Budget} To investigate the impact of memory budget on understanding performance, we conduct ablations by varying the memory budget $|M|$ from 1K to 10K.
-As shown in~\cref{fig:memory_budget_llava}, for \hermes built upon LLaVA-OV-7B, the performance on both streaming and offline datasets stabilizes once memory budget reaches 4K.
+\paragraph{Total Memory Budget} To investigate the impact of total memory budget on understanding performance, we conduct ablations by varying the memory budget $|M|$ from 1K to 10K.
+As shown in~\cref{fig:memory_budget_llava}, for HERMES built upon LLaVA-OV-7B, the performance on both streaming and offline datasets stabilizes once memory budget reaches 4K.
 Notably, streaming datasets can tolerate a smaller memory budget.
 In contrast, the performance on long offline datasets degrades significantly when the memory budget is below 4K.
-The ablation on \qwen is provided in~\cref{fig:memory_budget_qwen}, yielding conclusions consistent with those on \llava.
+The additional ablation on \qwen is provided in~\cref{fig:memory_budget_qwen}, yielding conclusions consistent with those on \llava.

+\paragraph{Layer-dependent Memory Budget} We conduct an ablation study on layer-dependent budgets, where the total token budget remains fixed.
+The allocation strategy for layer-dependent budgets is described as follows: Given a fixed total memory budget $|M| = 6000 \times L$, we allocate per-layer budgets proportionally to normalized weights: $m_i = \left\lfloor \frac{w_i}{\sum_j w_j} \, |M| \right\rfloor$.
+The rounding residue $|M| - \sum_i m_i$ is added to the last layer to ensure $\sum_i m_i = |M|$, where $w_i$ is the budget weight of the $i$-th layer, $L$ is the number of layers.
+The results in~\cref{tab:layer_memory_ablation} show comparable overall performance across configurations, indicating that HERMES is not highly sensitive to the exact layer-dependent budget allocation strategy.
+Notably, allocating more tokens to deep layers leads to better preservation of long-term memory and improved performance on the long video subset of VideoMME, which is consistent with our observation on layer-wise attention.

 \paragraph{Cross-Layer Memory Smoothing} In~\cref{tab:lambda_ablation}, we evaluate variants without the proposed cross-layer memory smoothing mechanism, as well as alternative hyperparameter configurations.
 All these variants exhibit degraded performance on the VideoMME benchmark, demonstrating both the critical role of memory smoothing and the effectiveness of our chosen hyperparameter settings.